bitst0rm-pub/Formatter/README.md

         'js': 'my_first_plugin_js_rc.json'              # optional: a key-value pair or just omit it.
 See Formatter.sublime-settings for explanation
         'default': 'my_first_plugin_rc.json'            # optional: a key-value pair or just omit it.
 See Formatter.sublime-settings for explanation
     },
-    'comment': 'build-in, no executable'                # optional: a single short comment, limited to 80 chars }
+    'comment': 'build-in, no executable'                # optional: a single short comment, limited to 80 chars or just omit it
+}